Seeds to Sow in December

 • Severe freeze: 24 degrees F and below. – Most plants are severely damaged or destroyed in these conditions.

-USDA Updates Its Hardiness Zone Map in 2023
+USDA Hardiness Zone Map, 2023 Update

 Ways to protect outdoor plants during winter in Zone 9b are with a good 2- to 4-inch layer of mulch to cover the soil around the plant base like straw, wood chips, or leaves.Mulch suppresses weeds, enriches the soil with nutrients, regulates soil temperature, improves moisture retention, prevents soil erosion.
 In essence, mulch suppresses the growth of unwanted weeds while enriching the soil, allowing plants to thrive.